-The Exorcist (1973)
+7. The Exorcist (1973)

 Well, as it turns out, lots of people.
-The Exorcist was a phenomenon, garnering numerous award nominations, a record-breaking box office performance, and perhaps most importantly, it traumatised audiences so thoroughly it left an indelible mark on the psyche of an entire generation.
+The Exorcist was a phenomenon, garnering numerous award nominations, a record-breaking box office performance, and perhaps most importantly, it traumatised audiences so thoroughly that it left an indelible mark on the psyche of an entire generation.

 What a day for an exorcism: The best ghost movies

 Does it deserve its infamous reputation?
 Well, yes, it’s the scariest film ever made, but there’s more to it than superficial scares.
-The Exorcist is fundamentally a film not about evil and demons, but about love and faith.
-In the end, it subverts the usual nihilism found in horror movies, and instead reminds us that while evil exists good will always rise up to fight it.
+The Exorcist is fundamentally a film not about evil and demons but about love and faith.
+In the end, it subverts the usual nihilism found in horror movies and instead reminds us that while evil exists, good will always rise up to fight it.

-Raiders Of The Lost Ark (1981)
+6. Raiders Of The Lost Ark (1981)